Paulus Administration Center

 A quarterly e-newsletter with information about Salem-Keizer’s Indian Education community.

-Family nights are a regular event held on Thursday evenings at Bush Elementary School, located at 410 14th Street Southeast, Salem.
-Evenings begin with a simple dinner at 5:30pm.
-Classes are from 6:00pm-7:30pm, and include activities for students from Pre-K through 12 and adults.
-Examples include Culture Nights, Literacy classes, and parent education workshops.
+Family nights and Tutoring are a regular event held on Thursday evenings.
+This Fall, we will hold our meetings at Bush Elementary School, located at 410 14th Street Southeast, Salem.
+In February, we will meet at Harritt Elementary School, 2112 Linwood St NW, Salem 97304.
+In April, we will meet at Weddle Elementary School located at 1825 Alder Dr NE, Keizer 97303.
+Evenings begin with a simple dinner at 6:00 p.m.
+Classes are from 6:30pm-8:00 p.m, and include activities for students from Pre-K through 12 and adults.
+Each evening will end with a book given to each student in attendance.

 The Indian Education Parent Advisory Committee (PAC) is a very important part of the Indian Education Program.
 Parents meet to discuss services for students, plan activities to support special events such as the Eagle Feather Graduation Celebration, and approve the annual federal grant application.